pointlesspun/hand-of-cards/README.md

     import { ANIMATIONS } from "../animations.js";
 * fix wobble in the animation when browsing and selecting at the same time
 * add option to fold after remove / fold immediately
+* Overview at the start of application including which platforms are supported
+* Indicate if platforms are supported or not
+* Add (example) rule to card allowing cards to be played (or not)
+* Try some optimization(s) for less powerful devices (aka phones).

 ## Credits